-Office Assistant Accountant (Gun Permits)
+Administrative Assistant (Gun Permits)

-Office Assistant Accountant (Civil Process)
+Administrative Assistant (Civil Process)

 The Minnesota State Victim Notification Service (VINE) is a service through which victims of crime can use the telephone or Internet to search for information regarding their offender’s custody status and register to receive telephone and e-mail notification when the offender’s custody status changes.